 7. The anatomy of Lord Acton’s work

-This raises several challenge at the heart of the PC’s draft strategy.
+This raises several challenges at the heart of the PC’s draft strategy.
 First, evaluation should be independent so that it is candid.
 Second, it should be published, in order to help develop a “knowledge commons” around “what works” (and what doesn’t) and to strengthen incentives for policy, programs and practice to follow the evidence.
 Yet past behaviour shows that the system responds to such constraints by saying one thing and doing another.
 So why would it be any different here?

 Indeed, the woods are full of regimes in which higher-order objectives are foisted on policymakers to do the Lord’s work (Lord Acton’s work that is).
 These systems allow those at the top to say one thing as they face towards an objective in general, while they do another thing that quietly prevents it happening in particular.
 And thus ensues a prosaic variant of something Oscar Wilde told us about life: